DaveL17/Plex_Webhooks/README.md

 ### Plex Webhooks Plugin
+According to Plex,
+> Webhooks are a Plex Pass feature which allow you to configure one or more URLs to be hit by the Plex Media Server
+> when certain things happen.
+You can use webhooks for any number of purposes: home automation (such as dimming lights
+> when you start playback), posting to Slack or Twitter, or many other things.

+**What this plugin is**:
+an extremely simple plugin that connects Plex Server [webhooks](https://support.plex.tv/articles/115002267687-webhooks/) to Indigo.
+It reacts to four events from the Plex webhook API:
+  * `media.pause` - Plex client pauses playback.
+  * `media.play` - Plex client initiates playback.
+  * `media.resume` - Plex client resumes playback.
+  * `media.stop` - Plex client stops playback.

+**What this plugin is not**:
+a way to control Plex from Indigo.

 > [!Warning]
 > This plugin is experimental.
 It has been tested, but under narrow circumstances.
 You should use caution when
 > using the plugin and confirm that any triggers you use behave the way you expect them to.

-This is an extremely simple plugin that connects Plex Server [webhooks](https://support.plex.tv/articles/115002267687-webhooks/) to Indigo.
-It reacts to four events from the Plex webhook API:
-  * `media.pause` - Plex client pauses playback.
-  * `media.play` - Plex client initiates playback.
-  * `media.resume` - Plex client resumes playback.
-  * `media.stop` - Plex client stops playback.

-> [!Note]
+> [!Warning]
-> What this plugin is not: a way to control Plex from Indigo.
+> As of now, Plex webhooks are tied to a Plex account.
+Therefore, any players tied to the account will trigger the webhook payload to be sent.
+You should be very mindful of the types of automation you trigger with this plugin!

 #### Requirements
   * Active [Plex Pass Subscription](https://support.plex.tv/articles/categories/intro-to-plex/plex-pass-subscriptions/) - the Plex webhook feature is only available to Plex Pass subscribers.